 Conservation easements, which cover the entire 623 acres of the B-CC IWLA property, interlock with eassements on other adjacent properties:

 – to the north: the Morin farm of 315 acres

 – to the east the 500 acre property across West Willard Road from Izaak Walton Way

 – to the southeast: the Willard farm of 294 acres

 – to the south the McKee-Besher’s 2000+ acre wildlife management area

 – to the west: a 30 acre conservation park adjacent to West Woods II that is owned by the county

-The combined sum of these easements and management areas totaling over 3,700 acres provides contiguous habitat for wildlife and an ecological gem for the resident’s of Montgomery County and one of the "crown jewels" of the Montgomery County Agriculturtal Reserve.
+The combined sum of these easements and management areas totaling over 3,700 acres provides contiguous habitat for wildlife.
+It is an ecological gem for the residents of Montgomery County and one of the crown jewels of the Montgomery County Agricultural Reserve.